 During the 1980’s Sir John Whitmore, Timothy Gallwey and Graham Alexander created the (now world renowned) GROW coaching model.
 It draws on methods developed by the trio which have since been applied in a wide range of settings around the world.
 In this =mc Big Idea we explore how the GROW model works and how you can use it to empower individuals, teams and whole organisations to be more successful.
+It is particularly useful for teams working in a hybrid model where you’re not always face to face with your colleagues (more on this below).

 The GROW coaching model provides a framework that coach and coachee work through in a one-to-one conversation.
 Ultimately it helps the coachee determine their goals or issues for themselves (and what they want to do about it).
 The process encourages exploration from a number of different perspectives while remaining solution-oriented.
 As a result, barriers are anticipated before they are encountered and discussions convert to actions.
 This makes success far more likely.